 I usually select five to eight pictures that I’m drawn to and really feel like my brand.
 I paste them into an Adobe Illustrator document (you can definitely use Word or Canva here – the point being that you separate them from the rest of the images) and use the eye dropper tool to pull three or four colors from the pictures.
 Then, I head over to my favorite color scheme tool, Coolors.co, enter in the HEX codes from the colors I’ve already chosen and see what else the tool comes up with.

-As a general rule, I like to pick five or six colors along with a black variation and white variation.
+As a general rule, I like to pick four colors along with a black variation and white variation.

 I would encourage you to play around with different colors (staying within the same season, of course!) and sit with the scheme for a bit.
 Think about how you can use the different colors on your social media channels, within your website and in brand photos.
 Often when I try to work a color I’m on the fence about into different touch points, I’ll have more clarity around whether it will be a good fit or not.